-To ensure that we are in compliance with Federal guidelines,
+To ensure that we were in compliance with Federal guidelines dictated,

 - ALL crew members and passengers must wear face coverings in compliance with Federal masking guidelines which cover mouth and nose.

-- No one will be allowed onto the train who is not wearing a mask.
+- No one will be allowed onto the train or exhibit spaces who is not wearing a mask.